-See your baby's doctor if these measures don't improve the rash or if the rash looks infected.
-Your baby may need a prescription medication to control the rash or to treat an infection.
-Your doctor may also recommend an oral antihistamine to help lessen the itch and to cause drowsiness, which may be helpful for nighttime itching and discomfort.
+See your baby's health care provider if these steps don't improve the rash or it looks infected.
+Your baby might need a prescription medication to control the rash or treat an infection.
+Your health care provider might also recommend an oral antihistamine to help lessen the itch and cause drowsiness, which may be helpful for nighttime itching and discomfort.
 The type of antihistamine that causes drowsiness may negatively affect the school performance of some children.

 Lifestyle and home remedies

 - Moisturize your skin at least twice a day.
 Find a product or combination of products that works for you.
-You might try bath oils, creams, ointments or sprays.
+You might try bath oils, creams, lotions, shea butter, ointments or sprays.
 For a child, the twice-a-day regimen might be an ointment before bedtime and a cream before school.
-Ointments are greasier and sting less when applied.
+Ointments are greasier and may sting less when applied.
 Choose products that are free of dyes, alcohols, fragrances and other ingredients that might irritate the skin.
 Allow the moisturizer to absorb into the skin before getting dressed.

 - Apply an anti-itch cream to the affected area.
-A nonprescription hydrocortisone cream, containing at least 1 percent hydrocortisone, can temporarily relieve the itch.
-Apply it no more than twice a day to the affected area, after moisturizing.
-Using the moisturizer first helps the medicated cream penetrate the skin better.
-Once your reaction has improved, you may use this type of cream less often to prevent flare-ups.
+A nonprescription cream containing at least 1% hydrocortisone can temporarily relieve the itch.
+Apply it no more than twice a day to the affected area before moisturizing.
+Once your reaction has improved, you may use this type of cream less often to prevent flares.

 - Take an oral allergy or anti-itch medication.
-Options include nonprescription allergy medicines (antihistamines) — such as cetirizine (Zyrtec) or fexofenadine (Allegra).
+Options include nonprescription allergy medicines (antihistamines) — such as cetirizine (Zyrtec Allergy) or fexofenadine (Allegra Allergy).
 Also, diphenhydramine (Benadryl, others) may be helpful if itching is severe.
 But it causes drowsiness, so it's better for bedtime.
 The type of antihistamine that causes drowsiness may negatively affect the school performance of some children.

 - Don't scratch.
-Rather than scratching when you itch, try pressing on the skin.
+Rather than scratching when you itch, try pressing on or patting the skin.
 Cover the itchy area if you can't keep from scratching it.
-For children, it might help to trim their nails and have them wear gloves at night.
+Keep your nails trimmed.
+For children, it might help to trim their nails and have them wear socks or gloves at night.

 - Take a daily bath or shower.
 Use warm, rather than hot, water.
-If you're taking a bath, sprinkle the water with colloidal oatmeal, which is finely ground oatmeal that is made for the bathtub (Aveeno, others).
-Soak for 10 to 15 minutes, then pat dry.
-Apply moisturizer while the skin is still damp.
+If you're taking a bath, sprinkle the water with colloidal oatmeal, which is finely ground oatmeal made for bathing (Aveeno, others).
+Soak for less than 10 minutes, then pat dry.
+Apply moisturizer while the skin is still damp (within three minutes).

 - Use a humidifier.
 Hot, dry indoor air can parch sensitive skin and worsen itching and flaking.
-A portable home humidifier or one attached to your furnace adds moisture to the air inside your home.
+A portable home humidifier or a humidifier attached to your furnace adds moisture to the air inside your home.

 - Treat stress and anxiety.
 Stress and other emotional disorders can worsen atopic dermatitis.
-Being aware of stress and anxiety and taking steps to improve your emotional health can help.
+Being aware of stress and anxiety and taking steps to improve your emotional health may help your skin too.

 Coping and support

 Atopic dermatitis can make you feel uncomfortable and self-conscious.
 It can be especially stressful, frustrating or embarrassing for adolescents and young adults.
 It can disrupt their sleep and even lead to depression.
-And close family members of people with this condition may face financial, social and emotional problems.

 Preparing for your appointment